sgchun/nps/README.md

 # Configure
 # This step requires large memory space.
+# You may need to run this as a job or open an interative session for it by running:
+# bsub -Is -R 'rusage[mem=4000]' /bin/bash
 Rscript npsR/nps_init.R testdata/Test2/Test2.summstats.txt testdata/Test2 testdata/Test2/Test2.train.2.5K_2.5K.fam testdata/Test2/Test2.train.2.5K_2.5K.phen Test2.train 4000 testdata/Test2/npsdat

 # Check the results